BitcoinDesign/Guide/guide/case-studies/payjoin.md

 ## Introduction

 Payjoin transactions can be a powerful tool providing privacy, fee-savings and UTXO consolidation benefits to users.
-They also present challenges and trade-offs due to their synchronous, multi-party nature.
+They also present challenges and trade-offs due to their interactive & synchronous, multi-party nature.

 ### Payjoin transactions break some of the chain analysis [heuristics](https://github.com/bitcoin/bips/blob/master/bip-0078.mediawiki#motivation) during the course of making a payment.
 However, real time coordination between the sender & receiver mediated through an endpoint is required to construct them.